 - Value driven development

-The research group within PDRL – Product Development Research Lab is using a strategy of creative problem solving at an early stage and computer simulations to generate ideas, create, appreciate, model and drive the development of product-service innovations in an industrial context, hence we call this simulation-driven design (SDD) Product Innovation (PI ) with a focus on product-service systems (PSS).
+The research group PDRL – Product Development Research Lab, led by Professor Tobias Larsson, is using a strategy of creative problem solving at an early stage and digital computer simulations to generate ideas, create, appreciate, model and drive the development of product-service innovations in an industrial context, hence we call this simulation-driven design (SDD) Product Innovation (PI ) with a focus on product-service systems (PSS).
 The research helps companies meet the complex challenges when moving towards a situation where they need to develop greener products and services to be sustainable.
 This places new demands on the engineers involved in product development.
 They get more and more aspects and options to consider all the time, sustainability is one of the factors.

-Our education programmes are given in close collaboration with our research and our collaboration companies to ensure that “the engineer’s desktop” is up-to-date and updated with tools and methods.
+Our study programmes are given in close collaboration with our research and our collaboration companies to ensure that “the engineer’s desktop” is up-to-date and updated with tools and methods.

 The goal is to conduct research on, develop and implement this updated “Engineering Toolbox 2.0” for the future of engineer, and to support collaborative companies to take advantage of, and implement the results.